Recipe Scaler

 Case study

-You want to scale brownies from a square 8 inch pan to a 9 by 13 pan.
-The area ratio is about 117 / 64 = 1.83.
-If the original makes 9 pieces, desired servings for the larger pan might be 16, giving factor 16 / 9 = 1.78.
-These two methods are close, so a factor around 1.8 works well.
-Because the batter layer is thinner in a 9 by 13 pan, start checking doneness around 20 percent earlier than the original timing.
+You want to scale brownies from an 8-inch square pan to a 9 by 13 pan.
+The area ratio is about 117 ÷ 64 = 1.83.
+If the original recipe makes 9 pieces and you want 16 pieces for the larger pan, the serving-based factor is 16 ÷ 9 = 1.78.
+These two methods are close, so a factor around 1.8 works well for both ingredients and baking time.
+Start checking for doneness at the original time plus 5 minutes.

 Common pitfalls

-• Forgetting to scale oils, dressings, and sauces because they are added late.
+• Forgetting to scale oils, dressings, and sauces because they are added late in the cooking process.

-• Assuming cook time scales linearly with size.
+• Assuming cook time scales linearly with batch size when heat transfer physics works differently.

-• Using packed cups for flour, then scaling those values as if they were precise.
+• Using packed cups for flour, then scaling those values as if they were precise weight measurements.

-• Not adjusting pan size for volume changes in baking.
+• Not adjusting pan size or splitting batches when volume changes significantly in baking.

 Assumptions and what is not included

-• No automatic unit conversions are performed across ingredients.
+• No automatic unit conversions are performed across ingredients with different measurement systems.

-• Accuracy depends on your original recipe and measuring method.
+• Accuracy depends on the quality of your original recipe and the precision of your measuring method.

 References